jonathanhestroffer/XtalMesh/README.md

 docker pull jonathanhestroffer/xtalmesh
 ```

-#### Building Image from Dockerfile
+### Building Image from Dockerfile (Not Recommended)

 While not recommended, you can also choose to build XtalMesh from the Dockerfile provided.
-In a directory containing only the Dockerfile provided, run the following command:
+In a directory containing only the Dockerfile provided, run the following command,

 ```bash
 docker build -t jonathanhestroffer/xtalmesh .